Link layer security

-The network interface layer, also commonly referred to as the data link layer or link layer, is the lowest layer in the TCP/IP model.
+The link layer is the lowest layer in the TCP/IP model.
+It is also referred to as the network interface layer and mostly equivalent to the data link layer plus physical layer in OSI.
 This particular layer has several unique security vulnerabilities that can be exploited by a determined adversary.

 Network interface layer

-The network interface layer, commonly referred to as the data link layer, is the physical interface between the host system and the network hardware.
+The link layer is the interface between the host system and the network hardware.
 It defines how data packets are to be formatted for transmission and routings.
-Some common link layer protocols include IEEE 802.2 and X.25.
+Some common link-layer protocols include IEEE 802.2 and X.25.
 The data link layer and its associated protocols govern the physical interface between the host computer and the network hardware.
 The goal of this layer is to provide reliable communications between hosts connected on a network.
-Some of the services provided by this layer of the network stack include:
+Services provided by this layer of the network stack include: